AravindKurapati/AravindKurapati/README.md

 ### recent stuff

-- spotted a repo tracking leaked system prompts from major AI labs on Twitter -> forked it and built a dashboard on top so people can actually see the diffs and changes over time
+- spotted a repo tracking leaked system prompts from major AI labs on Twitter. forked it and built a dashboard on top so people can actually see the diffs and changes over time
-- ran a full scale inference of **AlphaFold2** (DeepMind) on GCP — hit every CUDA error imaginable, debugged all of them, documented the whole thing
+- ran a full scale inference of **AlphaFold2** (DeepMind) on GCP. hit every CUDA error imaginable, debugged all of them, documented the whole thing
 - benchmarked **LLaMA 3.1 8B vs Mistral 7B** on SEC filings on Modal A10G -> Mistral is 4.5x faster on TTFT
 - predicted **cancer subtypes from pathology slides** at NYU Langone using Self Supervised Learning + attention MIL on gigapixel WSIs
 - published 2 research papers in 2021 before the AI boom, before Claude/ChatGPT, before any of this was cool! benchmarked projects written from scratch and debugged entirely on Stack Overflow like a normal person